 The Disclosure and Barring Service (“DBS”) is often mistakenly oversold as a functioning barrier that reliably stops perpetrators working with children and vulnerable adults.
 It is almost certain the DBS does not see itself in this way.
-If it works well, it then needs to be part of a functioning safeguarding framework that must include Mandatory Reporting of known or suspected abuse by Regulated Activities in England and Wales.
+When it is made to work effectively it needs to be part of a functioning safeguarding framework that has to include Mandatory Reporting of known or suspected abuse by Regulated Activities in England and Wales.
 Scotland would also benefit from MR – Northern Ireland has had a form of mandatory reporting since 2005.

 The DBS was formed in 2012 by merging the functions of the Criminal Records Bureau (CRB) and the Independent Safeguarding Authority (ISA) under the Protection of Freedoms Act 2012.
-The DBS started operating on 1 December 2012.
-It operates from Liverpool and Royal Wootton Bassett.
-Its equivalent agencies are Disclosure Scotland in Scotland and Access Northern Ireland in Northern Ireland. (more…)
+The DBS started operating on 1 December 2012 from offices in Liverpool and Royal Wootton Bassett.
+Its equivalent agencies are Disclosure Scotland in Scotland and Access Northern Ireland. (more…)

 Cardinal Vincent Nichols r4Sunday 21/4/19.
 Child abuse – a straight answer to a straight question is outside the Cardinal’s repertoire